-- Record your concern on 'My Concern'. - At Pamphill First School the Designated Safeguarding Lead is Mike Wheeler.
-The Deputy DSL is Alison Pinto.
-Mike Wheeler is also the Prevent Lead. - The concerns may result in a referral to the Children's Advice and Duty Service (CHAD) who will carry out a risk-assessment and the pass the concern onto the Channel Programme if they deem it to meet the required threshold.
+- Record your concern on 'My Concern'. - At Pamphill First School the Designated Safeguarding Lead is Mike Wheeler and is also the Prevent Lead.
+The Deputy DSL is Alison Pinto. - The concerns may result in a referral to the Multi-Agency Safeguarding Hub (MASH), who will carry out a risk-assessment and pass the concern onto the Channel Programme if they deem it to meet the required threshold.
 Channel is a programme which focuses on providing appropriate support at an early stage to people who are identified as being vulnerable to being drawn into terrorism. - Remember that anyone can make a referral, but in the majority of cases staff would consult with the DSL in the first instance.